dingogap/03-JavaScript-Password-Generator/README.md

 It is a simple process that:
 1. gets the number of chacters to be used in the password
 2. gets the number of character sets to be used & flags them
-3. generates a password of the required length using the specified character sets.
+3. selects a random character from a character set chosen randomly from the set of flagged character sets
+4. appends the character to the end of the password
+5. displays the password in the textara.

 #### Passwords Rules:
 1. Minimum Length: 8 characters